Yinnnn94/restaurant-review-analysis/README.md

     git clone https://github.com/yourusername/your-project.git
     cd your-project
     ```

-2. Install the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/denizbilginn/google-maps-restaurant-reviews).
+2. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/denizbilginn/google-maps-restaurant-reviews).

-4. Create a directory named `data` in the root of your project and place the downloaded CSV file and images into this directory.
+3. Create a directory named `data` in the root of your project and place the downloaded CSV file and images into this directory.

     ```
     your-project/